Tallest Monkey In The World

 Habitat and Distribution: Thriving in the Rainforest

 Mandrills inhabit the dense rainforest ecosystems of central Africa.
-They thrive in areas with a rich diversity of plant and animal life, providing them with a plentiful supply of food and a diverse range of habitats to utilize.
+They thrive in areas with a rich diversity of plant and animal life, providing them with a plentiful supply of food and a diverse range of habitats to apply.
 Their preferred environments include lowland rainforests and swamp forests, where they can easily find sustenance and suitable areas for resting and socializing.
 They are highly adaptable to different microhabitats within the larger rainforest ecosystem.

 Behavior and Social Structure: A Complex Society